nihlton/sticky-polite/README.md

 - **Supports nested scrolling containers:** Elements within a scroll container will respect the boundaries of its parent.
 - **No animations/transitions:** Interactions feel buttery and smooth, like native browser behavior - because most of it is!

+**Limitations:**

+- **Mobile footer:** Mobile browsers manipulate the viewport size when you scroll down in a ways that are difficult to predict/track/adapt to.
+Footers whose scrolling-parent are the body/document cannot always transition smoothly between 'hidden' and 'visible' and vice versa.
+So it goes.

 ## Installation

 ```bash